jamulussoftware/jamuluswebsite/README.md

 ***PLEASE NOTE:*** Discussions should be in English so as to be open to all.

-For translating text in the Jamulus application itself, please see [TRANSLATING.md](https://github.com/jamulussoftware/jamulus/blob/master/docs/TRANSLATING.md) in the application repository.

-## Making changes to the English version
+## Making changes to the documentation

-**Note** Any significant changes **must** be made to the English first.
-See the translation process later in this document if you want to get involved with that.
+**Important:** Any changes to the content of the documentation **must** be made to the English version first, as it is the source for all translations.

 To edit an individual file, you can use the Github web interface or make a fork of the Jamulus repository (button at [top right here](https://github.com/jamulussoftware/jamuluswebsite)).
 In your fork, you can edit multiple website pages (or of course use git on the command line if you prefer).
 When you are done, create a pull request that we will review, translate and publish in the next release.